What is a NAICS Code?

-Organizations can generally get the same benefit from analyzing either an NAICS or SIC Code.
+Organizations can generally get the same benefit from analyzing either a NAICS code or SIC Code.
 Analyses using these codes are performed by many different types of organizations.
 Retailers often analyze new sites or catchments based on the industry landscape of an area.
 If an area they are considering expanding into already has many retailers, it could indicate that the market is oversaturated, or that retailers tend to succeed there.

 See how Precisely demographic datasets and NAICS codes can be applied in analytics.LEARN MORE

-The public sector also uses NAICS and SIC Codes in their analyses.
+The public sector also uses a NAICS code and SIC Codes in their analyses.
 Government agencies analyze locations by NAICS and SIC Codes to inform budget planning, resource allocation, and zoning.
 Having standardized codes across geographies, whether domestic or international, simplifies the methodology and increases the accuracy of results.